Juhannuspukki/tampere-debate-society-web/site/content/_index.md

 description: We are a Tampere University based student organization that specializes in debating.
 We meet every Tuesday at 17.00 at PinniB, room number 5078.
 ---

-## Newcomers evening: 11th of September
+## Newcomers' evening: 11th of September
 <br>
 Would you like to be better at debating?